 If necessary, how do you help me pick the right treatment system?

-We use the combination of your Tap Score water quality results and personal survey responses to give you a list of treatment products matched to you and your water's needs.
-Every treatment product we suggest has been vetted with certifications from the National Sanitation Foundation and / or Water Quality Foundation.
-We also consider customer reviews and lifetime cost estimates to ensure we are picking among product options that will be right for your home.
-All of this will save you time and money in picking the best treatment product if and when you need one.
+We use the combination of your contaminant results and survey responses to create a list of treatment products matched to you and your water's needs.
+Most of the treatment products we suggest have been vetted with certifications from the National Sanitation Foundation and / or Water Quality Foundation.
+We also consider customer reviews and lifetime cost estimates to ensure we are picking among products that will be best for your home.
+We have no affiliation with any treatment companies nor do we sell our own treatment equipment.

 We test for more potential contaminants and we hold your water quality to an even higher standard.
 Click here to read more about our scoring system.